Stano153/Nuxt-4-Strapi-5---Simple-Contact-Manager/README.md

-# Nuxt 4 + STrapi 5 - Mini Contact Manager
+# Nuxt 4 + Strapi 5 - Simple Contact Manager

 This project is a simple Contact Manager application built using Nuxt 4 for the frontend and Strapi 5 as a headless CMS for managing the contacts.
 The app allows you to create, read, update, and delete (CRUD) contacts with a clean and intuitive interface.